-Relocation of A3G mRNA to stress granules is dependent on the uORF and Vif
+3.5.
+Relocation of A3G mRNA to Stress Granules Is Dependent on the uORF and Vif

 Mechanisms of translational control dictate which mRNA transcripts gain access to ribosomes, and this process is highly regulated by the interplay of RNA binding proteins (RBPs) and RNA granules, such as processing bodies (P-bodies) or stress granules (SG).
-SGs are transient foci enriched in translation initiation factors and 40S ribosomal subunits, whereas P-bodies are enriched in RNA-decay machinery.
-Hence, SGs and P-bodies can be considered as extensions of the messenger ribonucleoprotein (mRNP) translational control cycle, i.e. as compartments where translationally silenced mRNPs are stored (66, 67).
-Thus, we asked whether Vif can relocate A3G mRNA into these storage compartments and participate to the downregulation of A3G translation, and if so if the uORF plays a role in this process.
-To test this hypothesis, we analyzed the wt A3G mRNA and two mutant constructs: A3G $\Delta$ 5'-UTR and A3G suAUG.
-These two mutants (deletion of the 5'-UTR and single substitution of the uAUG) have been chosen because their translation is not down-regulated by Vif ((42) and this study).
-We began by a careful examination of the intracellular localization of A3G mRNAs and proteins by FISH and immunofluorescence (IF) analysis, respectively, after transfection of HEK 293T cells Figure S3).
+SGs are transient foci enriched in translation initiation factors and 40S ribosomal subunits, whereas P-bodies are enriched in RNA decay machinery.
+Hence, SGs and P-bodies can be considered as extensions of the messenger ribonucleoprotein (mRNP) translational control cycle, i.e., as compartments where translationally silenced mRNPs are stored [66,67].
+Thus, we asked whether Vif can relocate A3G mRNA into these storage compartments and participate in the downregulation of A3G translation, and if so, if the uORF plays a role in this process.
+To test this hypothesis, we analyzed the wt A3G mRNA and two mutant constructs: A3G $\Delta 5'$ -UTR and A3G suAUG.
+These two mutants (deletion of the 5'-UTR and single substitution of the uAUG) were chosen because their translation is not downregulated by Vif ([42] and this study).
+We began with a careful examination of the intracellular localization of A3G mRNAs and proteins by FISH and immunofluorescence (IF) analysis, respectively, after transfection of HEK 293T cells (Figure S3).
 As expected, wt A3G mRNA and protein were detected in the cytoplasm (Figure S3, lane 4).
-Similarly, mRNAs and proteins expressed from mutants A3G $\Delta$ 5'-UTR and suAUG were also present in the cytoplasm (Figure S3, lanes 5 & 6), suggesting that mutations do not impact mRNA localization and protein expression.
+Similarly, mRNAs and proteins expressed from mutants A3G $\Delta5'$ -UTR and suAUG were also present in the cytoplasm (Figure S3, lanes 5 & 6), suggesting that mutations do not impact mRNA localization and protein expression.